 I am one lucky woman, in more ways than one.
 Here’s to a new year, new experiences, new foods to try, and new memories to make!

-Red Wine Mushroom Braised Beef
+Red Wine Braised Beef and Mushrooms

-- 1 2- pound beef chuck roast, trimmed and cut into sections (fat reserved)
+- 1 2- pound beef chuck roast trimmed and cut into sections (fat reserved)

-- 1 bottle Cabernet Sauvignon, or other dry red wine
+- 1 bottle Cabernet Sauvignon or other dry red wine

 - 1 bay leaf